asift91/Manual_Migration/option1.md

             -out /moodle/certs/nginx.crt \
             -subj "/C=US/ST=WA/L=Redmond/O=IT/CN=mydomain.com"
             ```
-        -   It's recommended that the certificate files be read-only to owner and that these files are owned by www-data:www-data.
+        -   It is recommended that the certificate files be read-only to owner and that these files are owned by www-data:www-data.
             ```
             chown www-data:www-data /moodle/certs/nginx.*
             chmod 400 /moodle/certs/nginx.*